alwinw/MAEFYP2018/docs/FYP_Notes.md

  - addfield : add gradients of pressure and vorticity
  - For wallmsh, use sideGeom in order to determine the gradients
  - For addfield, need to add additional fields

+# WallGrad Integration
+ - At the corners of two quads, the normals are not exactly equal
+ - The average has been taken
+ - When the direction of s was changed, so were the directions of the normals in R causing problems
+ - Instead of using a join between mesh and field data, try match elements